Debbie Smith (Nevada politician)

 Debbie Smith (January 14, 1956 – February 21, 2016) was an American politician who served as a member of the Nevada Senate for District 13.

 Career

 Smith served on the Lander County School Board.
 Smith has served as President of the Nevada Parent Teacher Association.
 Smith was a retired Benefits Information Representative for the International Union of Operating Engineers.

 Smith had previously served as a member of the Nevada State Assembly from District 30.
 In the Assembly, Smith served as an Assistant Majority Whip in the 74th and 75th Regular Legislative Session (2007–2009) and Speaker Pro Tempore in the 76th Regular Legislative Session in 2011.

+From 2014 to 2015, she served as president of the National Conference of State Legislatures.

 Personal life

 She lived in Sparks, Nevada.
 Smith died of brain cancer in Reno, Nevada, on February 21, 2016.
 Her widower, Greg Smith, would later serve briefly in the seat which she had held.